Varun16060746/BOOLEAN_FUNCTION_MINIMIZATION/README.md

 **Program:**

-/* Program to implement the given logic function and to verify its operations in quartus using Verilog programming.
+Program to implement the given logic function and to verify its operations in quartus using Verilog programming.

-Developed by: RegisterNumber:*/
+Developed by: Varun A

+RegisterNumber: 212224050057

 **RTL realization**